 You should also read the general licensing information applicable for all professions.

 When the Department determines you are eligible for the examination, you will be sent an examination eligibility letter.
-This letter will include instructions on how to schedule and pay an additional fee to sit for the examination with NCEES and our examination administrator - Castle Worldwide Inc.
+The letter will indicate which of the following exams you are eligible to take including;

 - Do not send cash.